raghav2956/Cornell-University-ECE3400/index.md

    I, particularly, had issues with finding the right analog pin declaration.
 For example, AIN3 on the arduino pinout is actually mapped to PORTD.PIN0CTRL instead      of PORTD.PIN3CTRL.
 This confused me for a while.

 ## Week 2 Overview
 Week 2 was praticularly heavy because we had a lot of subtasks in the same week.
 To begin with, we first improved the microphone circuit by adding an LM358 op-amp amplifier.
-Upon amplification, the 500 Hz peak became much clearer like so ->
+Upon amplification, the 500 Hz peak became much clearer but the peak was a little shifted ahead of the 500Hz mark like so ->

 ![](Photos/Improved_uphone_image.jpg)